node-red/node-red.github.io/docs/creating-nodes/first-node.md

 This creates a symbolic link to your node module project directory in  `~/.node-red/node_modules` so that Node-RED will discover the node when it starts.
 Any changes to the node's file can be picked up by simply restarting Node-RED.

 If you are using an older version of npm, you can create a symbolic link manually to your project.
-To do so:
+For example on Mac or linux systems:

     cd ~/.node-red/node_modules
     ln -s ~/dev/node-red-contrib-example-lower-case  .